dorjeduck/mopro/README.md

 # mopro 🔥

 A lightweight and customizable progress bar for [Mojo](https://docs.modular.com/mojo/), meant for tracking the progress of long-running operations in loops.
-Based on Mojo version 24.4 .

 ## Usage